Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Open-ended algorithmic tasks two types of creativity

 \subsection{Tasks inspired by exploratory creativity}

-Recall that we are also interested in creativity that involves constructing new structures.
-For instance, this may be designing word problems that correspond to novel solutions.
-Below, we capture this through tasks that construct adjacency lists of structured graphs.
-Note that no knowledge graph is involved in these tasks.
+We are also interested in the less-knowledge-intensive creativity involved in tasks like designing word problems that demand novel solutions.
+We capture this skill minimally through tasks that construct new structures.
+No knowledge graph is involved in these tasks.